maxpessoajr/sp-challenge/README.md

 npm install
 ```

+First we need start the server.

 ## Start the server
 ```bash
 nodejs server.js
 ```

+Now, we can start the app with a user-friendly interface.

 ## Start the front-end app
 ```bash
 nodejs app.js
 ```

+Finally, we can test.

 ## Running
 Open the browser.